ivan-guerra/programmador.com/content/posts/huffman-coding.md

 └───────────────────────────┘    └───────────────────────────┘
 ```

 There are two types of nodes in the tree: internal nodes and leaf nodes.
 The
 leaf nodes of a Huffman Tree contain an input character and its frequency
-(denoted as `count` above).
-The internal nodes of a Huffman Tree often replace
+(denoted as `count` in the image).
+The internal nodes of a Huffman Tree often
-the `character` with some special marker value and contain a `count` value equal
+replace the `character` with some special marker value and contain a `count`
-to the sum of the `count` values of its subtrees.
-By convention, the left
+value equal to the sum of the `count` values of its subtrees.
+By convention, the
-subtree is often labeled `zero` and the right subtree is labeled `one`.
+edge to the left subtree has a label of `zero` and the edge to the right subtree
+has a label of `one`.

 Notice how the root to leaf path for the highest frequency character, `a`, is
 shorter than the root to leaf paths for the lower frequency chars.
 This is no
 coincidence.
-As you'll see in the next section on code generation, an optimally
-constructed Huffman Tree can be traversed to obtain character to binary string
+You traverse a Huffman Tree such that you obtain character to
-mappings where the most frequent characters have the most compact
+binary string mappings where the most frequent characters have the most compact
 representation.

-So how do we build the tree from the frequency map?
-The wiki
+So how do you build the tree from the frequency map?
+The wiki article provides
-article provides an algorithm for constructing an optimal Huffman Tree:
+an algorithm for constructing an optimal Huffman Tree:

 > 1. Start with as many leaves as there are symbols.
 > 2. Enqueue all leaf nodes into the first queue (by probability in increasing